pnuttbutter/insight_analyst_task/README.md

 * MS SQL Server - https://www.microsoft.com/Web/platform/database.aspx

 ## Contact
-If you are struggling to access the datasets or have any questions, please get in contact with by emailing MarketingAnalytics@nature.com.
+If you are struggling to access the datasets or have any questions, please get in contact.